sureshkumarsrinath/sureshkumarsrinath/README.md

 <div align="center">
     Computer Science guy loves to work on Backend Application Development, Data Engineering and Distributed Systems
 </div>
+---
 - 🏫 Pursuing MS in Computer Science at Georgia Institute of Technology, Atlanta
 - 💼 Former Senior Software Engineer at [Arcesium](https://www.arcesium.com)
 - 💻 Worked as Backend Developer and DevOps at [CEG Tech Forum](https://cegtechforum.in) and [Computer Science and Engineering Association - CEG](https://cseaceg.org.in)
 - 🖥️ Interned at [Arcesium](https://www.arcesium.com) and [Healthmed Technologies](https://healthmedtechnologies.com)
+- 🎓 Graduated from College of Engineering, Guindy [Anna University], BE in Computer Science and Engineering (Hons)
+---

 <!--
 **infinite-void/infinite-void** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.